Ladies, we need to talk about your crotch. And my crotch. Because I feel your pain.

 Standard wisdom is to visit your local bike shop for a fitting, where they’ll check your position on the bike and make adjustments.
 For serious riders this is certainly good advice, but casual riders may not want to fork over the cash.
 Here’s a pretty good article to get you started on the DIY approach, with some details about what to expect from a professional fitting as well.

-I recommend this DIY approach for casual riders who aren’t ready for a professional fitting: take a multitool with you on a long leisurely ride (I like this one from Park Tool) and make adjustments on the fly beside the road/trail.
+I recommend this DIY approach for casual riders who aren’t ready for a professional fitting: take a multitool (I like this one from Park Tool) with you on a long leisurely ride and make experimental adjustments beside the road/trail as you go.
 It’s much easier to feel the difference in a small adjustment when you’re already a bit tired or sore.
 Plus you’ll get better and more confident at making adjustments to your bike, an important skill for any rider.

 Padded Bike Shorts